StratifyLabs/StratifyBlog/content/device/2020-12-15-Method-Chaining-in-Cpp.md

 The first thing to notice is how much more concise the method chaining case is.
 What is more subtle is the lifetime of the `Object()`.
 Without method chaining, `object` lives as an `lvalue` until it goes out of scope.
 You could add `{}` to expedite that process.
 But that would also make the code even less concise.

-With method chaining, the lifetime of `Object()` is naturally minimized allowing any resources used by object to be released as soon as `do_something()` finishes.
+With method chaining, the lifetime of `Object()` is naturally minimized allowing any resources used by an object to be released as soon as `do_something()` finishes.

 # Using Macros